DETAILED ACTION

 Uchida further teaches that the cellulose granules are formed with cellulose fibers derived from plant material pulp ([0037]).

-Uchida does not explicitly teach (I) a moisture content of the natural plant based granule, (II) a viscosity of the HPMC or (III) that the plant material includes at least one selected from the group consisting of rosemary, pine needle, coffee, pineapple, chamomile, orange, eucalyptus, geranium, jasmine, rosemary, lemongrass, clover, bergamot, valerian, hyssop, tea tree, myrrh, and juniper.
+Uchida does not explicitly teach (I) a moisture content of the natural plant based granule, (II) that the natural plant based granules are obtained by hot air drying the granules at a drying temperature of 45C for 90 minutes, (III) a viscosity of the HPMC or (IV) that the plant material includes at least one selected from the group consisting of rosemary, pine needle, coffee, pineapple, chamomile, orange, eucalyptus, geranium, jasmine, rosemary, lemongrass, clover, bergamot, valerian, hyssop, tea tree, myrrh, and juniper.

-Regarding (II), Uchida discloses that viscosity of the HPMC binder viscosity may be optimized so that the binder adheres uniformly to cellulose fibers and creates granules of the correct size ([0046]).
+Regarding (III), Uchida discloses that viscosity of the HPMC binder viscosity may be optimized so that the binder adheres uniformly to cellulose fibers and creates granules of the correct size ([0046]).

-Therefore, before the effective filing date of the claimed invention, it would be obvious for one having ordinary skill in the art to optimize the viscosity of the HPMC binder, because Uchida teaches that binder viscosity is a result effective variable, one with ordinary skill in the art would be motivated to optimize this variable in order to apply the binder uniformly to fibers and optimize granule sizes, and because it has been held that, where the general conditions of a claim are disclosed in the prior art, it is not inventive to discover the optimum or workable ranges by routine experimentation.
+Therefore, before the effective filing date of the claimed invention, it would be obvious for one having ordinary skill in the art to optimize the viscosity of the HPMC binder, such as to 50 cps, because Uchida teaches that binder viscosity is a result effective variable, one with ordinary skill in the art would be motivated to optimize this variable in order to apply the binder uniformly to fibers and optimize granule sizes, and because it has been held that, where the general conditions of a claim are disclosed in the prior art, it is not inventive to discover the optimum or workable ranges by routine experimentation.
 In re Aller, 220 F.2d 454, 456, 105 USPQ 233, 235 (CCPA 1955).
 See MPEP § 2144.05 (II).
-Furthermore, one having ordinary skill in the art would recognize that a HPMC viscosity of greater than 15 cps and less than or equal to 50 cps is a range consistent with art-recognized HPMC viscosity values.
+Furthermore, one having ordinary skill in the art would recognize that a HPMC viscosity of 50 cps is a value consistent with art-recognized HPMC viscosity values.

 Therefore, before the effective filing date of the claimed invention, it would be obvious for one having ordinary skill in the art to modify Uchida by using at least one selected from the group consisting of rosemary, pine needle, coffee, pineapple, chamomile, orange, eucalyptus, geranium, jasmine, rosemary, lemongrass, clover, bergamot, valerian, hyssop, tea tree, myrrh, and juniper as the natural plant material as taught by Baek because both Uchida and Baek are directed to cigarette filters comprising natural plant based granules, Baek teaches that certain natural plant material may be used to make cellulose granules, and this involves substituting one cellulose material for another to yield predictable results.